AnkitaKrushnaJamdade/master-instance/README.md

 You need to install boto.
 Command to install boto is : pip3 install boto
 You should have your pre-created dynamic inventory ready to fetch the instance, also configuration file of ansible should be ready.
+You need to replace all the info such as key_name, ami-id, security group, etc as per your requirement

 Role Variables
 --------------